tdulcet/Numbers-Tool/README.md

-                --duo              Output in Duodecimal  (same as --to-base 12) -x, --hex              Output in Hexadecimal (same as --to-base 16) --viges            Output in Vigesimal   (same as --to-base 20) --to <UNIT>     Auto-scale output numbers to <UNIT> (similar to 'numfmt --to=<UNIT> <NUMBER>', but with more precision)
-                                Run 'numfmt --help' for UNIT options
+                --duo              Output in Duodecimal  (same as --to-base 12) -x, --hex              Output in Hexadecimal (same as --to-base 16) --viges            Output in Vigesimal   (same as --to-base 20) --to <UNIT>     Auto-scale output numbers to <UNIT> (similar to 'numfmt --to=<UNIT>', but with more precision) Run 'numfmt --help' for UNIT options.
         -r, --roman         Output as Roman numerals
-                                Numbers 1 - 3999
+                                Numbers 1 - 3999.
         -g, --greek         Output as Greek numerals
-                                Numbers 1 - 9999, implies --unicode
+                                Numbers 1 - 9999, implies --unicode.
         -m, --morse         Output as Morse code
-                                Supports arbitrary-precision/bignums
+                                Supports arbitrary-precision/bignums.
             --braille       Output as Braille
-                                Implies --unicode, supports arbitrary-precision/bignums
+                                Implies --unicode, supports arbitrary-precision/bignums.
         -t, --text          Output as text
-                --special       Use special words, including: pair, dozen, baker's dozen, score, gross and great gross -p, --factors       Output prime factors (same as 'factor <NUMBER>') Numbers > 0, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision
+                --special       Use special words, including: pair, dozen, baker's dozen, score, gross and great gross.
+        -p, --factors       Output prime factors (similar to 'factor') Numbers > 0, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision.
-            -h, --exponents     Output repeated factors in form p^e unless e is 1 (same as 'factor --exponents <NUMBER>') -d, --divisors      Output divisors
+            -h, --exponents     Output repeated factors in form p^e unless e is 1 (similar to 'factor --exponents') -d, --divisors      Output divisors
-                                Numbers > 0, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision
+                                Numbers > 0, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision.
-        -s, --aliquot       Output aliquot sum (sum of all divisors) and if it is perfect, deficient or abundant Numbers > 1, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision
+        -s, --aliquot       Output aliquot sum (sum of all divisors) and if it is perfect, deficient or abundant Numbers > 1, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision.
-        -n, --prime         Output if it is prime or composite Numbers > 1, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision
+        -n, --prime         Output if it is prime or composite Numbers > 1, supports arbitrary-precision/bignums if factor command was also built with GNU Multiple Precision.
-        -a, --all           Output all of the above (default)
+        -a, --all           Output all of the above (default) Except when otherwise noted above, this program supports all Integer numbers -9223372036854775808 - 9223372036854775807.

     -f, --float         Floating point numbers
-        -e, --locale        Output in Locale format with digit grouping (same as 'printf "%'g" <NUMBER>' or 'numfmt --grouping <NUMBER>')
+        -e, --locale        Output in Locale format with digit grouping (same as 'printf "%'g" <NUMBER>' or 'numfmt --grouping')
             --grouping
-            --to <UNIT>     Auto-scale output numbers to <UNIT> (similar to 'numfmt --to=<UNIT> <NUMBER>', but with more precision)
-                                Run 'numfmt --help' for UNIT options
+            --to <UNIT>     Auto-scale output numbers to <UNIT> (similar to 'numfmt --to=<UNIT>', but with more precision) Run 'numfmt --help' for UNIT options.
-        -c, --fracts        Convert fractions and mathematical constants to Unicode characters Supports all Unicode fractions, Pi and e constants, implies --unicode -a, --all           Output all of the above (default)
+        -c, --fracts        Convert fractions and mathematical constants to Unicode characters Supports all Unicode fractions, Pi and e constants, implies --unicode.
+        -a, --all           Output all of the above (default) Except when otherwise noted above, this program supports all Floating point numbers 3.3621e-4932 - 1.18973e+4932.

         --ascii         ASCII (default)
     -u, --unicode       Unicode
-                            Only affects --roman, --morse and --factors
+                            Only affects --roman, --morse and --factors.
     -l, --lower         Lowercase
-                            Only affects --to-base (with <BASE> > 10) and --greek --upper         Uppercase (default)
+                            Only affects --to-base (with <BASE> > 10) and --greek.
+        --upper         Uppercase (default)

         --help          Display this help and exit